ronaldbosma/protect-apim-with-oauth/demos/demo.md

 1. Click on the `Send Request` button of the request `Get a token from Entra ID` to get an access token.
    A 200 OK response is returned with the access token in the body.

 1. Copy the access token and inspect it on https://jwt.ms/.
+   It should look similar to the following (the signature part is omitted for brevity):

     ```json
     {